rpsalmon/helllo_world/README.md

 I have to be careful, make sure there are locks in place to safeguard IP\
 IBM data science intro\
 Attempt to connect to teradata using python - locked my logon credentials (progress?)
+#### 12/18 IBM Data Science
+Course 1 of IBM Data Science in the books - very introductory Revisit 12 beginner python projects and some Pandas work Azure essentials to close out the day